 Dampness, rot and infestation

 Repair category 2

-Notes Above average damp readings were obtained to localised sections of lower wall linings.
+Notes Above average damp readings were obtained to localised sections of lower wall lining.
 A precautionary check of the property should be carried out by a reputable timber and damp specialist prior to purchase.
-Traces of wood bore infestation were noted to timbers within the property.
-In the absence of valid guarantees for previous timber specialist treatment works, a reputable timber specialist should carry out a full and thorough inspection of all timbers within the property and provide estimates for any recommended remedial works.
-A limited damp inspection was carried out due to the presence of wall linings, fittings and storage items.
-No comment can be made on the condition of the fabric behind any wall linings.
+A limited damp inspection was carried out due to the presence of wall linings, fittings and stored items.
+No comment can be made as to the condition of fabric behind any wall linings or those areas we were unable to inspect.